Huygenz/BlueNaut-for-RES/README.md

 Naut is a CSS theme you can use on [Reddit](http://www.Reddit.com).
 It's free to use, any Subreddit can use and edit it.
 Visit [/r/Naut](http://www.Reddit.com/r/Naut) to preview the theme.
 This fork is done for personal use and further customization.

-# THIS IS WORK IN PROGRESS!
+# ♥ THIS IS WORK IN PROGRESS ♥

 ### Goal
 Getting Naut to play nice with RES.